 Take pictures from different angles and various locations.
-Getting a full view of the scene will help you paint a picture of what happened.
-It will also help your lawyer understand the maximum extent of your damages.
+A full view of the scene will help an 18-wheeler accident attorney from Columbus, GA, paint a clear picture of what happened.
+It will also help them understand the maximum extent of your damages.

 Talk to Witnesses

 When an 18-wheeler crash happens, people are usually around to see it.
 Talk to anyone who might have seen what occurred.
 Ask if you can have their contact information.
 Your lawyer can reach out to each witness for a helpful statement.
 Their testimony can strengthen your claim and increase the likelihood of a fair outcome.

 Take Your Injuries Seriously

 Don’t wait to get treatment for your injuries.
 If you didn’t get medical attention at the scene, see a doctor as soon as possible.
 Even if you feel okay, see a doctor who can evaluate you for all possible damage.
 Go to all follow-up appointments, and heed all instructions from your doctor.
 If the insurer thinks you aren’t taking your treatment seriously, it might use that against you.